shorthouse/CoinWatch/README.md

 # 🧬 Testing
 To facilitate testing of the app, CoinWatch uses the following:
- - JUnit
+ - JUnit for local tests
- - Truth
+ - Jetpack Compose testing library for instrumented tests
- - MockK
+ - Truth for assertions
- - Jetpack Compose testing library
+ - MockK for mocks

 # 🤝 Contribution
 Contributions to the project are welcome and highly encouraged!
 To get started, please check out the [contributing guidelines](https://github.com/shorthouse/CoinWatch/blob/main/CONTRIBUTING.md).